Cinematic-Quality Ocean Simulation

 NVIDIA WaveWorks enables developers to deliver a cinematic-quality ocean simulation for interactive applications.
-The simulation runs in the frequency domain using a spectral wave dispersion model.
-An inverse FFT step then transforms to the spatial domain ready for rendering.
-The NVIDIA WaveWorks simulation is initialized and controlled by a simple C API and the results are accessed for rendering through a HLSL shader API.
+The simulation runs in the frequency domain using spectral wave model for wind waves and displacements plus velocity potentials for interactive waves.
+A set of inverse FFT steps then transforms to the spatial domain ready for rendering.
+The NVIDIA WaveWorks simulation is initialized and controlled by a simple C API and the results are accessed for rendering as native graphics API objects.
 Parameterization is via intuitive real-world variables, such as wind speed and direction.
 These parameters can be used to tune the look of the sea surface for a wide variety of conditions - from gentle ripples to a heavy storm-tossed ocean based on the Beaufort scale.

 - Foam simulation

-- A "no graphics" path for clients (MMO servers)
+- A "no graphics" path for clients & servers